Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 2 seconds is the threshold for e-commerce website acceptability.
 At Google, we aim for under a half second.”
 Maile Ohye – Google

-In other words, when most websites rank above nine seconds, your visitors are already gone before they have even seen your content.
+In other words, when most websites rank above nine seconds, your visitors are already gone before seeing your content.

 website drop off compared to loading time